Sweety's Bakery

 Accurate Recipe Costing for Home Bakers

 Profitability starts with knowing your exact Cost of Goods Sold (COGS).
 A common mistake for home bakery businesses is guessing ingredient costs.
 This free Recipe Cost Calculator helps you break down bulk ingredients (like a 50lb bag of flour) into the exact amount used in your cookie or cake recipe.
 It calculates the total batch cost and the cost per serving, so you know exactly how much to charge to make a profit.
+Tired of manual entry?
+Track inventory and costs automatically with Bakery Pro.

 How to Price Your Baking